FVGP Rehabilitation

 Phase IV: Reintroduction

-Human contact is strictly prohibited due to:
+Human contact with this gorillas is therefore is strictly prohibited due to:

 1. the possibility for disease transmission between humans and gorillas;

 Reintroduction is a very difficult endeavor and requires a multidisplinary approach.
 Only the Projet Protection Gorille (PPG) in both the Republic of Congo and Gabon, under the Aspinall Foundation, have managed to reintroduce gorillas in Africa so far.
-The International Union for Conservation of Nature (IUCN) has published specific reintroduction guidelines for Great Apes. www.iucn.org
+The International Union for Conservation of Nature (IUCN) has published specific reintroduction guidelines for great apes. www.iucn.org

-Gorilla Quarantine facility
+Quarantine facility